sophiewu7/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+The system successfully detects and responds to hand gestures for mouse control.
+Moving the index finger in front of the camera effectively moves the mouse cursor on the laptop.

-1. When does it fail?
+2. When does it fail?
+The system may fail when the hand is not properly detected or when there is confusion in the hand gestures.
+Rapid or erratic movements can lead to inaccurate mouse control.
+The system might struggle if there are multiple hands in the frame, as it is currently designed to track one hand.
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+Failures are often related to the limitations of the hand pose detection model.
+If the model misinterprets the hand pose or fails to identify the fingertips accurately, it can lead to erratic mouse movements.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+Changes in lighting conditions might affect the hand pose detection.
+Occlusion of the hand or fingers, even partially, could lead to misinterpretation.
+Background clutter or other objects resembling hand gestures might cause confusion.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+Users may not be fully aware of the system's limitations, especially regarding potential misinterpretations of hand gestures.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+A misclassification could result in unintended mouse movements, potentially causing the user to click on the wrong elements or activate unintended functions.
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+- Provide visual or audio feedback when the system is uncertain or when it detects a potential misclassification.
+- Implement a calibration or initialization step to ensure the system understands the user's hand gestures accurately.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+6. Are there optimizations you can try to do on your sense-making algorithm.
+- Fine-tune the hand pose detection model to improve accuracy.
+- Implement more sophisticated filtering to reduce noise and erratic movements.
+- Include a brief tutorial or onboarding process to familiarize users with the system's capabilities and limitations.
+- Provide visual cues or instructions on how to perform gestures effectively.
 ### Part D
 ### Characterize your own Observant system